Afghanistan marks 1 year since Taliban seizure as woes mount

 Meanwhile, hard-liners appear to hold sway in the Taliban-led government, which imposed severe restrictions on access to education and jobs for girls and women, despite initial promises to the contrary.
 A year on, teenage girls are still barred from school and women are required to cover themselves head-to-toe in public, with only the eyes showing.

-Some are trying to find ways to keep education from stalling for a generation of young women and underground schools in homes have spring up.
+Some are trying to find ways to keep education from stalling for a generation of young women and underground schools in homes have sprung up.

+Natalia Kanem, executive director of the U.N.’s sexual and reproductive health agency, said in a statement that Afghan females must not be forgotten.

+“As the world faces multiple, overlapping crises, we must not forget the women and girls of Afghanistan.
+When women’s and girls’ basic rights are denied, we are all diminished,” she said.

 A year ago, thousands of Afghans had rushed to Kabul International Airport to flee the Taliban amid the U.S. military’s chaotic withdrawal from Kabul after 20 years of war — America’s longest conflict.